JasonSteelmanCoder/east_us_mycorrhizal_changes/readme.txt

 classified in the file called mycorrhiza_mkt.csv.
 The original sources for those classifications are included in the `source` column of that table.

-Steps:

-    download plot, tree, and cond csv files for each plot file, tree file, and cond file: (using converter_looper.py, copier_looper.py, and alterer_looper.py) use python to write a sql query that creates a table with the csv files' columns (csv_to_sql_converter.py) copy the sql query over to populate a table with column names use sql 'COPY FROM' to copy the data into the tables from the csv combine the by-state plot, tree, and cond tables into one East-US table for plot and one for tree copy mycorrhizal associations into database from Brundrett and Tedersoo paper and from 'rediscovered treasures' paper download REF_SPECIES from datamart and insert it into database with python and sql (csv_to_sql_converter.py again) add `association` column to REF_SPECIES using SQL (data from tedersoo and from "a rediscovered treasure" at https://esapubs.org/archive/ecol/E093/059/ and on desktop as myco_db) (assign_associations_to_species_nums_in_REF_SPECIES.sql) find the basal area of am and basal area of em trees for each county and compare them use loop_ratio_finder.py to populate a csv with basal areas and change download shapefiles and remove unnecessary counties
+Steps to build map:

+    1. Go to FIA Datamart.
+For each of the states east of the Mississippi River, download the zip file for plot, tree, and cond.
+Unzipping those files will leave you with a csv file for each.
+Put all of the plot files in one folder, the tree files in another, and the cond files in a third.

+    2. csv_to_sql_converter.py contains a function that takes in a csv file and outputs a SQL query that will create a postgres table to hold the contents of the csv. converter_looper.py will run that function once for every csv file in a folder.
+You should run converter_looper.py once for the plot files folder, once for tree files, and once for cond files.

+    3. When converter_looper.py finishes running, copy its output into a Postgres query.
+Running the query will create columns for the contents of the CSV files to later be filled into.

+    4. Run copier_looper.py on your plot folder, your tree folder, and your cond folder.
+It will create SQL queries to copy the contents of the CSV files into their corresponding tables in the database.

+    Note: The query created by converter_looper.py may choose incorrect data types for some columns.
+To fix a column with the incorrect datatype, run alterer_looper.py to write queries for all states.
+    Then run those queries on the database to adjust datatypes for all states at once.
+When all datatypes are correctly assigned, the copy queries will run without throwing an error.

+    5. Combine the by-state plot, tree, and cond tables in the database  into one East-US table for plot and one for tree

+    6. Copy mycorrhizal associations into the database from Brundrett and Tedersoo paper and from 'rediscovered treasures' paper

+    download REF_SPECIES from datamart and insert it into database with python and sql (csv_to_sql_converter.py again)

+    add `association` column to REF_SPECIES using SQL (data from tedersoo and from "a rediscovered treasure" at https://esapubs.org/archive/ecol/E093/059/ and on desktop as myco_db) (assign_associations_to_species_nums_in_REF_SPECIES.sql)

+    find the basal area of am and basal area of em trees for each county and compare them

+    use loop_ratio_finder.py to populate a csv with basal areas and change

+    download shapefiles and remove unnecessary counties

-    add data from percents_and_ratios csv to shapefile fields (shapefile_field_filler.py) color counties by their attirbutes (shapefile > symbology > categorized.
+    add data from percents_and_ratios csv to shapefile fields (shapefile_field_filler.py)

+    color counties by their attirbutes (shapefile > symbology > categorized.
 Don't forget to click 'classify'!)